 The Hidden Road Initiative (HRI) is a student operated, charitable non-profit organization, that provides educational and leadership opportunities to underprivileged students living in remote villages in Armenia.

 HRI aims to enhance the social capabilities of the village children and empower a new generation of students providing college scholarships, running youth-led educational summer camps with volunteers from across the world, and ultimately training the youth of the village to run service programs themselves.
 HRI also works to promote the economy and social equality of the villages by conducting various development projects, such as renovating schools, installing computer rooms and constructing kindergartens.

-The Hidden Road Initiative was officially founded in 2011 by a group of Armenian students at University of California Santa Barbara, the organization currently has chapters at the University of California Santa Barbara, University of California Los Angles and University of California Berkeley.
+The Hidden Road Initiative was officially founded in 2011 by a group of Armenian students at University of California Santa Barbara.
+The organization currently has chapters at the University of California San Diego, University of California Los Angeles, University of California Berkeley, and AGBU MDS.
 Read about our organization's history here.

 College Completion Rate To date, 100% of our scholarship recipients have finished their college degrees or are on path to graduate university.

 Computer and e-Literacy Since 2011, one of the major focuses of HRI has been to promote computer education and e-literacy.
 Since then, many of our camp graduates have majored in Computer Science, or been able to find job opportunities in the tech world.

 New Job Opportunities Renovating and opening two new kindergartens created new job opportunities for young professionals in the villages of Jrashen and Tsaghkaber.